Frequently Asked Questions / Help!

 Our own pebble app provides a recording screen were you can add as many pages you want with customizable metrics, along with a watch face that displays you weekly totals for your top three activities.

-The pebble watch has to be paired with the phone in the phone's->settings->Bluetooth section
+The pebble watch has to be paired with the phone using the pebble app

 You can pair your Echo in settings->Displays->Magellan Echo.
 Press the top left button of the watch and wait for the app to find it.
 Then press "Pair with display"